These Thousand Hills: Plot

 One night, while Lat is dining at Conrad's, the banker proposes that he enter politics by running for the school board.
 Meanwhile, Callie, who has baked a cake for Lat, anxiously awaits his arrival, and when Jehu appears instead, she fights off his crude advances.
 After dinner, Joyce invites Lat to call on her if he is reputable.
 Lat goes to Callie's house and informs her that there is no place in his life for her.
 Soon after, Lat and Joyce are married and start a family.
 Jehu and Callie become lovers.

-When Lat decides to run for U.S. Senator, he is visited by Jehu and rancher Frank Chanault (Tom Greenway), who use the promise of their votes to coerce him into joining a group of rancher vigilantes on the trail of some horse thieves.
+When Lat decides to run for U.S. Senator, he is visited by Jehu and rancher Frank Chanault, who use the promise of their votes to coerce him into joining a group of rancher vigilantes on the trail of some horse thieves.
 The ranchers corner the thieves at their mountain hideout, and after a gun battle, the two surviving rustlers surrender, and Lat is shocked to discover that Tom is one of them.
 After Tom confesses, he accuses Lat of worshiping the tin god of money.
 Jehu sentences Tom to hang, and when Lat protests that he be allowed to stand trial, Jehu knocks him unconscious and then hangs Tom.

 Riddled with remorse, Lat returns home and Joyce hands him a distress note from Callie.
-Although Joyce jealousy forbids Lat to see Callie, Lat contends that he owes her a debt and proceeds to her house.
-There, Lat learns from her servant Happy (Ken Renard) that Jehu has savagely beaten Callie.
+Although Joyce jealously forbids Lat to see Callie, Lat contends that he owes her a debt and proceeds to her house.
+There, Lat learns from her servant Happy that Jehu has savagely beaten Callie.
 Outraged, Lat goes in search of Jehu.
 After finding Jehu at the saloon, the two begin to fight and their brawl spills onto the street as the townsfolk watch in consternation.
 Pulling a rifle from a saddle, Jehu aims it at Lat just as a gunshot fired by Callie rings out, killing Jehu.
 Later, at home, Joyce forgives Lat, and when he informs her that he intends to testify at Callie's trial, she graciously gives her consent.